-While you have probably heard of Statehood Day, you may not know why it exists or what parts of the state play a role in the evolution of Ohio.
+While you’ve probably heard of Statehood Day, you may not know why it exists or what parts of the state play a role in the evolution of Ohio.
 The state of Ohio became an official state on February 19, 1803.
 However, it was not until March 1, 1803 when the Ohio General Assembly had its inaugural meeting and conducted its first official state business.

 Another way to explore Ohio’s origins is by taking a road trip to some other cities where you can fill your curiosity with insight into how Ohio became the 17th state.

-Ohio Statehouse (Columbus)
+Ohio Statehouse in Columbus

-While the statehouse is where the official business of the state takes place in the capital city.
-You can take a public tour and see first-hand the Ohio Statehouse, Atrium and Senate Building.
-Explore the Capital Square complex both inside and outside.
-The perimeter of the statehouse has Ohio-related statues, flag dedications and outdoor displays about Ohio on the grounds.
+While the statehouse is where the official business of the state takes place, you can take a public tour.
+You’ll see first-hand the Ohio Statehouse, Atrium and Senate Building.
+Then explore the Capital Square complex — both inside and outside.
+The perimeter of the statehouse has Ohio-related statues, flag dedications and outdoor displays on the grounds.
 Be sure to stop by the Museum Education Center and the Statehouse gift shop for unique Ohio-focused items.

-Today, the museum chronicles the history of the founding of Marietta on the Ohio River and the creation of the Northwest Territory which began the expansion of states in 1787.
-Experience how early politicians made landmark decisions that played a role in the formation of Ohio as an independent state.
-View rare and historical documents, see artifacts from previous civilizations in the area and explore the historical buildings on-site.
+Today, the museum chronicles the history of the founding of Marietta on the Ohio River and the creation of the Northwest Territory — which began the expansion of states in 1787.
+While at the museum, you’ll experience how early politicians made landmark decisions that played a role in the formation of Ohio as an independent state.
+Also on view are rare and historical documents and artifacts from previous civilizations in the area.
+Plus you can explore the historical buildings on-site.

 The original estate, referred to as the Adena Mansion, was 2000-acres with gardens and buildings.
 The restored portions of the estate and renovated gardens are now open to the public.
-The view of Mount Logan across the Scioto Rivery Valley from the estate was the inspiration for the official seal of Ohio.
-In addition to the restored mansion and blooming gardens you can visit the museum and visitor center to get a sense of life on the estate in the 1800s.
+The view of Mount Logan across the Scioto River Valley from the estate was the inspiration for the official seal of Ohio.
+In addition to the restored mansion and blooming gardens, you can visit the museum and visitor center to get a sense of life on the estate in the 1800’s.

 Thomas Worthington was so influential to the state of Ohio that the city of Worthington is named for him.
 There are a number of historic stops in Worthington intermixed with modern businesses and restaurants.
 The Orange Johnson House Museum is one of the oldest standing homes in Central Ohio still in its original location built in 1811.
 Walk through the museum to see the 19th century architecture, period furniture and historical artifacts and exhibitions curated by the Worthington Historical Society.

 The city of Zanesville had a brief two-year stint as Ohio’s capital city in 1810.
-When you visit the small city in Muskingum County you will find historic remnants to its short, but important place in Ohio history.
+When you visit the small city in Muskingum County, you’ll find historic remnants to its short, but important place in Ohio history.
 A visit to the Ohio Bicentennial Monument chronicles past presidents from Ohio and important events that shaped the buckeye state.The Nelson T. Grant Homestead is the restored home of Nelson T. Grant who went from life as a slave to one of the richest men in Muskingum County.